 In assessing materiality, a Statutory Board also considers the purpose of interim financial reports, which differs from the purpose of annual financial statements.
 An interim financial report is intended to provide an update on the latest complete set of annual financial statements.
-Information that is material to the interim period, but was already provided in the latest annual financial statements, does not need to be reproduced in the interim financial report, unless something new occurs or an update is needed.
-In the interim financial report, unless something new occurs or an update is needed.
+Information that is material to the interim period, but was already provided in the latest annual financial statements, does not need to be reproduced in the interim financial report, unless something new occurs or an update is needed.41